JuliaDocs/DocumenterCitations.jl/README.md

 *   Anywhere in the documentation or in docstrings, insert citations as, e.g., `[GoerzQ2022](@cite)`, which will be rendered as "[[2]](#screenshot)" and link to the full reference in the bibliography.

-See the documentation for additional features.
+See the [documentation](https://juliaquantumcontrol.github.io/QuantumCitations.jl) for additional information.

 ## Documentation